How to retire to Australia

 Your monthly expenses may not have changed much, but your income will tend to reduce by at least 30% (and perhaps more).

-This means that when you look ahead to the cost of living in retirement, you need to look at it from the point of view of someone with less money to spend.
+This means when you look ahead to the cost of living in retirement, you need to look at it from the point of view of someone with less money to spend.

 However, this cover usually only applies to around 75% of primary care charges, so most Australians buy insurance to account for any shortfall.
 Be sure to factor this into your monthly expenses.